 In light of ongoing disruptions, Chinese companies across many sectors are likely to experience financial strains, heightening credit risks.
 If the recovery is slower than anticipated, the impact on earnings and balance sheets is likely to intensify in coming quarters.

 In the surety market, underwriters are likely to reduce their support for companies that are unable to sustain themselves through this period of business interruption, particularly if the return to normal economic activity is delayed.
 Businesses with exposure to Chinese supply chains can also expect extra scrutiny by surety markets.

 There has been less immediate impact on the political risk and structured credit (PRSC) market, although some disruption has occurred, particularly in Asia.
 Reports suggest that deals between banks and potential borrowers are being postponed.
 As a result, there likely will be a delay in banks disbursing funds in Q1-2 2020, but an uptick in activity Q3-4 2020, as pent up deals enter the PRSC market.

 The global impact of the COVID-19 outbreak has immediately affected the trade credit insurance market.
 In particular, the combination of business interruption and the issuance of force majeure contracts is leading insurers to reduce limits.
 A minority of insurers have taken dramatic action, with at least one cancelling limits for buyers in Hubei province with little notice for clients.
-Most insurers are taking a pragmatic approach and monitoring the situation.
+Another has withdrawn completely from multi-buyer whole-turnover risks in Asia, focusing on a single-risk approach to underwriting.
+However, most insurers are taking a pragmatic approach and monitoring the situation.

 Businesses with China-based interests should: